Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 - The term "papers," in this context, does not include papers with sentimental value like old love letters or diaries.
 These kinds of papers can be left for when you tackle sentimental items later.
 - The most basic principle for sorting papers is to throw most of them away.
 You should dispose of anything that does not fall into one of three categories: papers currently in use, papers needed for a limited period of time, or papers that must be kept indefinitely.
 - Divide the papers that fall into any of the three categories mentioned above into two more categories: papers to be saved and papers that need to be dealt with.
 - Letters requiring a reply, forms that need to be submitted, a newspaper that you intend to read soon — make a special corner for papers like these that need to be dealt with.
 Make sure that you keep all such papers in one spot only.
 Never let them spread to other parts of the house.
-Get a vertical organizer or tray in which papers can be stored and keep it in a designated area.
+- Get a vertical organizer or tray in which papers can be stored and keep it in a designated area.
 All papers requiring attention can be placed here without separating them.
 - Papers that must be saved should be subdivided according to frequency of use: those used frequently and those used infrequently.
 - Infrequently used papers include insurance policies, guarantees, and leases.
 Since you will rarely have to use these papers, put them all into a single clear plastic folder without worrying about further categorization.
 - Frequently used papers include newspaper clippings, seminar outlines, etc. These papers are meaningless unless they are stored in a way that's easy to access and read.
 Store these papers by inserting them into the book-like pages of a clear plastic file folder.
 This category  is the trickiest of them all as they tend to multiply.
 Reducing the volume of this category is key to organizing your papers.
 - Papers are organized into only three categories: needs attention, should be saved (contractual/legal documents), and should be saved (other).
 Keep all papers in one category in the same container or folder and purposely refrain from subdividing them any further by content.
-In other words, you only need three containers or folder to organize all of your papers.
+In other words, you only need three containers or folders to organize all of your papers.
 - Remember that your "needs attention" box ought to be empty.
 If there are papers in it, that means you have left things undone in your life and that require your attention.
 We should aspire to keep our "needs attention" boxes empty.

 #### All about papers: how to organize troublesome papers